sprint workout for track

 How To Calculate Your Speed

-When you are choosing times to base your workout off of, you have to make sure it was something you did sometime recently.
+When choosing times to base your workout on, make sure they are relative to your current level of fitness.
 All the times I used were from my 2017 summer track season.
 I chose to not use the times from 2018 or 2019 because I was injured, and those times were lousy.
 I did not want to cheat myself.

 Notes:

 • Rest 8-10 minutes between reps.
-You have to take full recoveries to maximize your sprinting performance.
+Full recoveries will maximize your sprinting performance.

-• If you are a sprinter or a coach who wants to record accurate, unbiased times, you should invest in the Freelap Timing System.
+If you are a sprinter or a coach, I suggest you invest in the Freelap Timing System.
+It records accurate, unbiased times.
 If you are unable to invest in Freelap, you can use a stopwatch.
 But be aware that the times will not be as accurate due to human error.

-• If you are out of shape this workout will hurt you real bad.
+• Finally, if you are out of shape, this workout will hurt you real bad.
 But you must stick with it over time in order to dominate your competition on the track.

 Conclusion

-You also don’t get fast by running slow.
+You do not get fast by running slow.

 I’ll holla at you next time.